avinashkranjan/DataMed/README.md

 ## 📌 Project Introduction

 DataMed is a Machine-Learning web platform that  predicts severity of Disease.
-So far, we've deployed Heart Failure and Breast Cancer(tumour proliferation) prediction models.
+So far, we've deployed Heart Failure and Breast Cancer (Tumour Proliferation) prediction models.

 ### What makes DataMed different ?